kbuzsaki/zdefense/reports/week4.md

 - Have a more dynamic sprite system set up (freely able to move left/right/up/down and being able to keep track of sprites in order to have multiple on screen)
+- Change keyboard input methods to be interupt based
+- add ability to build different towers (maybe also design new tower tiles?)